undo1978/ChatGPT-Micro-Cap-Experiment/README.md

 Updates are posted weekly on my blog — more coming soon!

-One final shameless plug: (https://substack.com/@nathanbsmith?utm_source=edit-profile-page)
+One final shameless plug: (https://substack.com/@nathanbsmith)

 Find a mistake in the logs or have advice?

+My Gmail is: nathanbsmith.business@gmail.com
 Please reach out here: **nathanbsmith.business@gmail.com**